MicrosoftDocs/OfficeDocs-SharePoint/SharePoint/SharePointOnline/how-version-history-settings-work.md

 - Default Workflow: The following is the default workflows for document library **Version history limits**:
     - Default organization Level Limits: The default **Version history limits** for your organization is set to Manual mode with **500 Major Version Limit** set to **Never Expire**.
-    - Default Site or Library Level Limits: By default, **Version history limits** won't be set on individual sites, as new document libraries inherit the organization-level limits.
+    - Default Site or Library Level Limits: By default, **Version history limits** isn't set on individual sites, as new document libraries inherit the organization-level limits.

 - Organizational-level version limit settings can be used to configure version settings on libraries only.
 List version settings, creation of major and minor versions or content approval workflows need to be [configured at individual library or list level](https://support.microsoft.com/en-us/office/enable-and-configure-versioning-for-a-list-or-library-1555d642-23ee-446a-990a-bcab618c7a37).